 But not here at the Grand Place Brussels.
 The most famous square in the Belgian capital is all about business!

-To understand why, you need to go back more than a thousand years to the point when Brussels was officially founded.
+And that’s why, to understand why there is no church on the square, you need to go back more than a thousand years to the point when Brussels was officially founded.

 The year was approximately 979 and a man called Charles, who was the Duke of Lower Lorraine, built a fort on Saint-Gery Island, effectively establishing the new city.

 The reason he chose this spot is because it was the furthest inland that the Senne river was still navigable by boat.
 And, whether this was the original intention of Charles or not, what happened was it became an important European trading town.